The 2023 Top Workplaces USA awards virtual reveal is live!

 Survey results are compared to our Top Workplaces benchmark.
 With more than 16 years of data from 27 million employee surveys across 70,000 organizations, your data is compared against the industry’s best-in-class.

-Top Workplaces rankings are based entirely on employee feedback.
-There are no essays or organization-provided content that allows for subjective analysis.
+Top Workplaces are determined by feedback captured by the employee engagement survey.
+There are no essays, forms, or other organization-provided content that allows for subjective analysis.

 Organizations must achieve a 35% response rate to be considered for the Top Workplaces award.
 For organizations with fewer than 85 employees, at least 30 survey responses are required.

 Energage statistical tests look for any questionable results and ensure organizations are accurately administering the survey.
 Sometimes, we have to disqualify a small number of organizations based on what we find or other factors such as a low response rate.

 Participating organizations are categorized into size bands, from small to large or extra-large.
 We do this because of a phenomenon similar to “mean reversion,” where the larger the group of people, the less extreme their scores can be.

-Companies with the highest overall average scores (in comparison to like-sized companies) qualify as Top Workplaces.
+Companies with the highest overall average scores (compared to like-sized companies) qualify as Top Workplaces.